s2b/vite-asset-collector/README.md

 ## Installation

-The extension can be installed via composer:
+Vite AssetCollector can be installed with composer:

 ```sh
 composer req praetorius/vite-asset-collector